 In such applications, an approved underlayment, usually saturated felt, must be applied to the substrate.
 The felt acts as a cushion for the copper sheets.
 A sheet of rosin-sized building paper should be inserted between the copper and the underlayment.
 This will prevent bonding between the two surfaces that would otherwise restrict the thermal movement of the copper.
 The only exceptions to this requirement are applications where the copper is not intended to move, not even under thermal stress.
 For example, continuous cleats and edge strips are nailed down, usually in a staggered pattern of nails 3 inches on center, to limit movement.

 Copper construction methods have traditionally relied on solder to ensure water-tightness and to strengthen joints and seams.
-The solder used is common 50-50 tin-lead bar solder for uncoated copper, and 60-40 tin-lead for lead-coated copper.
-It is typically applied to mechanically fastened or formed, rigid joints.
+The solder used is common 50-50 tin-lead bar solder for uncoated copper.
+Alternative tin based solders are available for those who prefer a lead free installation.
+Solder is typically applied to mechanically fastened or formed, rigid joints.
 Soldered seams and joints are permanent; they should last the life of the copper.
 Continuous, long runs of soldered seams should be avoided to limit stress fractures.

-In the weathering process, the lead contained in solder turns gray.
+In the weathering process, the solder turns from a shiny to a dull tone.
 Exposed solder in the finished joints can be minimized with the use of blind soldering.
 In this technique, solder is applied to the back or concealed edge of copper surfaces.